microsoft/MCAPSTechConnect25-lab-911/skillable/exercise1.md

 Continue in Visual Studio:

+1. Click on the small arrow near the **Start Project** button in the toolbar and select **Configure Startup Project**.
+2. Pick **Multiple startup projects**, then click **Ok**.
+This is required because the solution requires to launch two projects at the same time: one is the actual custom engine agent, the other one takes care of the Teams app deployment.
-1. To start a debug session, press <kbd>F5</kbd> on your keyboard, or select the **Start** button in the toolbar.
+3. To start a debug session, press <kbd>F5</kbd> on your keyboard, or select the **Start** button in the toolbar.
 A browser window is launched and navigates to Microsoft Teams.
-1. In the browser, sign in to Microsoft 365 using your Microsoft 365 account details.
+4. In the browser, sign in to Microsoft 365 using your Microsoft 365 account details.
     - **Username: +++@lab.CloudPortalCredential(User1).Username+++**
     - **Password: +++@lab.CloudPortalCredential(User1).Password+++**

 > [!IMPORTANT]
 > The first time you debug Teams the app install dialog will not appear, instead a Welcome to Teams dialog is shown instead.
-To install the app for the first time, you will need to steop and create a new debug session.
+To install the app for the first time, you will need to stop and create a new debug session.

 1. Close the browser to stop the debug session.
 1. To start a debug session, press <kbd>F5</kbd> on your keyboard, or select the **Start** button in the toolbar.
 A browser window is launched and navigates to Microsoft Teams.